 See LNER class J94 for details.

-From the works it was delivered to NCB Baggeridge Colliery, near Walsall, where it worked alongside Hunslet locomotive 3777 which is also preserved.
+From the works it was delivered to NCB Baggeridge Colliery, near Wolverhampton, where it worked alongside Hunslet locomotive 3777 which is also preserved.

-By February 1968 it had moved to Hilton Main Colliery where it became No 8.
+By March 1968 when the pit closed it had moved to Hilton Main Colliery where it became No 8.
+The locomotive is likely to have left Baggeridge a few years earlier as diesels were in use there from around 1965.

 In September 1968 it was moved to Granville Colliery before going to Cannock Wood Colliery by July 1970.
 By January 1971 it was at West Cannock Colliery and in February 1977 it was to be found at Bickershaw Colliery.